 Who oversees the Committee on Research?

 Members: The Committee on Research is led by Chair, Dr. Rodney Luster, Director of Research Communications and Chair of the Center for Leadership Studies and Organizational Research.
-Committee members include all active University Research Center Chairs and a representative from UOPX legal.
-As needed due to study demands, additional internal stakeholders will be asked to provide insight and/or guidance.
-A program manager in the Office of Scholarship Support provides program assistance.
+Committee members include all active University Research Center Chairs and a representative from UOPX legal as needed.
+Additional internal stakeholders when required, may also asked to provide insight and/or guidance.